aenkya/ordinal/README.md

-# PageRank with Uncertainty AI
+# Ordinal

-This repository contains an implementation of the PageRank algorithm, enhanced with Uncertainty AI paradigms, as part of the CS50 AI course.
-The project demonstrates how probabilistic reasoning and uncertainty modeling can be applied to link analysis and ranking web pages.
+This repository contains an implementation of the PageRank algorithm using the Markov Chain Random Surfer model, as part of the CS50 AI course.
+The project demonstrates how probabilistic reasoning via Markov chains can be applied to link analysis and ranking web pages.

 ## Overview

 PageRank is an algorithm originally developed by Google to rank web pages in search results.
 It works by modeling the behavior of a "random surfer" who clicks on links at random, with the probability of visiting a page depending on the structure of the web.

-This implementation extends the classic PageRank by incorporating uncertainty in the transition probabilities, simulating more realistic web navigation and reflecting the inherent unpredictability in user behavior.
+This implementation follows the classic PageRank approach by simulating the random surfer using a Markov chain, where the transition probabilities reflect the likelihood of moving from one page to another based on the link structure.

 ## Features

 - **Corpus Parsing:** Automatically parses a directory of HTML files to build a corpus of pages and their links.
-- **Transition Model:** Models the probability distribution of moving from one page to another, factoring in uncertainty.
+- **Transition Model:** Models the probability distribution of moving from one page to another using the Markov chain random surfer model.
 - **Sampling & Iterative Methods:** Computes PageRank using both sampling (random walk) and iterative (convergence) approaches.
-- **Uncertainty Modeling:** Integrates probabilistic reasoning to handle incomplete or ambiguous link structures.

 ## Usage